 How Does Physical Therapy Aide Heal Pulled Muscles?

 We’ve all been there while working out, you accidentally move something just a little too far and pull a muscle.
 Not only is a pulled muscle extremely painful, but it is also worrying.
 An extreme case of pulled muscle can leave you incapable of being properly mobile like you’re used to until you are healed.
 Mild to minor cases of pulled muscles normally include soreness, irritation, bruising, discoloration, spasms, swelling, and a feeling of tightness that limits range of movement.
 As it is not only irritating as it inhibits you from your regular routine, it is also excruciatingly painful to experience a pulled muscle.
 Pulled muscles and muscle tears are in the nitty gritty realm of fitness and although we may not want to experience them.
-It is good to learn about the knowledge surrounding pulled muscles and Physical Therapy Aide.
+It is good to learn about the Physical Therapy Aide.
 How can Physical Therapy Aide Heal injured muscles?
 How do you prevent pulled muscles?
 And what happens to you when you pulled a muscle?

 What is a pulled muscle?